pedro-gutierrez/cmnode/README.md

     - hello
 ```

-An app can be made of 1, or many modules.
+In general, an app can be made of one, or many modules.
 During startup, all apps are compiled and the logic contained in their modules gets merged in a smart way.

 #### Modules